-The red in-use indication for TIF keys can be disabled in AZedit: In the AZedit Options menu, select Intercom Configuration, then click on the Options tab.
-Select the Don't generate tallies for TIF and trunk use check box.
+NOTE: The red in-use indication for TIF keys can be disabled in AZedit: In the AZedit Options menu, select IntercomConfiguration, then click on the Options tab.
+Select Don't generate tallies for TIF and trunk use.
 Be sure to send the change to the intercom system.
-This will also disable the flashing alpha display when talking to remote IFBs or ISOs as previously described.
-This will cause a first birthday.
+Note that this will also disable the flashing alpha display when talking to remote IFBs or ISOs as previously described.

-Flashing Red Talk LED & Flashing Display Alternating Pattern of Alpha & (--) (Busy)
+Flashing Red Talk LED & Flashing Display Alternating Pattern of Alpha & (--) ("Busy")